From stone to paper

 “Pierre*, a word, a name

+that I have always liked to pronounce, objects that I have always liked to look at, touch, own.
 Dream stones, stones to dream.
 Stones that contain a beauty that is an inexhaustible support for creation and dreams.
 A simple pebble is enough to make me dream and draw for hours.
 Not all stones are good for dreaming, those that are too beautiful don’t inspire me.
 I am interested in the meanders, the reliefs, the incisures.
 I go on an adventure of images, without premeditation.
 Sometimes I meet a dancer whirling or a woman running at top speed.
 It is the wandering in the discovery of the forms when one draws. »

 *In French, « Pierre »means Pierre as well as stone